Created by Ole Comoll Christensen and Niels Søndergaard

 CLEMENT SKUNK-PETERSEN ain't your average gumshoe -- he's a privatdetektiven -- the star of series of Danish graphic novels by Ole Comoll Christensen and Niels Søndergaard.

-This intelligent but head-spinning series has Clement and his young female assistant Pippi slip-sliding between dimensions, in the alternative reality of a world where The starting point for Niels Søndergaards intelligent story is the "what if?" idea, combined with the existence of parallel dimensions: our present/a world where Hitler won the Second World War, much of Europe has joined the U.S. to form the United States of the Free World and it's the Communist Party, not the Social Democrats, who have been in power in Denmark since the 1920s.
-But down those mean streets, between parallel dimensions and even back in time a man must go, to solve a murder -- his own.
+This intelligent but head-spinning series has Clement and his young female assistant Pippi slip-sliding between dimensions, in the alternative reality of a world where Hitler won the Second World War, much of Europe has joined the U.S. to form the United States of the Free World and it's the Communist Party, not the Social Democrats, who have been in power in Denmark since the 1920’s.
+But down those mean streets, between parallel dimensions and even back in time a man must go, to solve a murder -- even if it's his own.

 Respectfully submitted by Kevin Burton Smith.
 Thanks to Nils for the scoop.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |